RicherTunes/plex-added-date-manager/README.md

 2. **Access the application:**
    Open your web browser and go to `http://localhost:8501`.

+### New Features

+- Pagination: Control page size (50/100/200) and navigate pages.
+Avoids crashes on large libraries.
+- Server-side sorting and year filter: Sort by added date, title, or year; filter by year.
+- Title contains: Client-side filter on the current page to quickly narrow items.
+- Batch updates: Select multiple items (persist selections across pages), pick a date, and update all at once with progress feedback and optional metadata lock.
+- QoL toggles: Show/hide images and enable/disable per-item edit controls to keep the UI light.

+Notes:
+- Movies use section id default `1`, shows use default `2`.
+Adjust in the UI if yours differ.
+- Batch updates send one request per item.
+For very large batches, consider running in smaller chunks.

+## Known Limitations

+- Large libraries (thousands of items): The app currently renders your entire library on a single page.
+For each item it creates an image, a date input, and an update button.
+Streamlit must serialize all of those widgets (and any media) and send them to the browser over a WebSocket.
+With several thousand items, that payload becomes very large and can exceed Streamlit’s message-size/memory limits or your browser’s memory, which is why it tends to crash around ~3k items.

+### Workarounds (legacy builds)

+- Use the new pagination + filters to keep render sizes small.
+- Reduce UI load by toggling images off when working with large pages.
+- Advanced: You can raise Streamlit’s server message size via `.streamlit/config.toml` (e.g., `maxMessageSize = 500`), but the new pagination generally makes this unnecessary.

+### Planned Fix

+- Add server-side pagination + filtering so only a small subset of items is rendered at a time.
+- Optionally add a lightweight CLI/batch mode for bulk updates without the UI.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.